root-project/root/tree/ntuple/v7/doc/specifications.md

 Atomic types are stored as a leaf field with a single subfield named `_0`.
 The parent field has no attached columns.
-The subfield corresponds to the the inner type `T`.
+The subfield corresponds to the inner type `T`.

 ### User-defined enums